Guardian of the Flume

 If you wander where the waters run,

-Past sandstone cliffs in desert sun,
+Past sandstone walls and desert sun,

 You’ll find a beast both strange and sly,